 Where a company has a corporate assembly, the members of the board of directors are elected by the corporate assembly, cf. Asal. § 6-37.
 If, by agreement with its employees, a company with more than 200 employees does not have a corporate assembly, certain of the duties of the corporate assembly are transferred to the board of directors, including the election of the chairman of the board, cf. Asal. § 6-1, second paragraph, § 6-37, fourth paragraph, and § 6-12, fifth paragraph.
 Where a company does not have a corporate assembly, employees have the right to elect members of the board of directors pursuant to Asal. § 6-4.
 Both sexes must be represented on the company's board of directors in accordance with the provisions of Asal. § 6-11a.
 At least half the members of the board of directors must be citizens of and reside in an EEA country unless the Ministry of Finance grants a specific exemption, cf. Asal. § 6-11.
 Members of the board of directors serve for a term of two years unless the articles of association stipulate a different term of office, cf. Asal. § 6-6.
-For some companies, the corporate assembly is replaced by a board of representatives, and the board of representatives elects the members of the board of directors, cf. for example the Commercial Banks Act (Forretningsbankloven) § 9 and the Insurance Act (Forsikringsvirksomhetsloven) § 5-4.

-Pursuant to the "Listing rules for equities on Oslo Børs", it is a listing requirement that at least two of the shareholder elected members of the board of directors are independent of the company's executive management, material business contacts and the company's larger shareholders.
+Pursuant to the "Listing rules for equities on Oslo Børs", Section 2.3.6, it is a listing requirement that at least two of the shareholder elected members of the board of directors are independent of the company's executive management, material business contacts and the company's larger shareholders.
 In addition, the Listing Rules specify that no member of the company's executive management may be a member of the board of directors.
 Oslo Børs may grant exemptions from these requirements in special circumstances.